swethalucky13/swethalucky13/README.md

-<h2 align="left">Hi All‹!
+<h2 align="left">Hi All!
 My name is Swetha and I'm a Software Engineer from Hyundai</h2>

 ###